 6. Libertà Pasta Bar — fresh Italian, counter seating

 The counter seating at Libertà lets you watch fresh pasta being extruded in real time.
-The Fettuccine all’Amatriciana and Maltagliati Al Pesto are both incredibly strong choices.
-Gluten-free pasta is available upon explicit request, though cross-contamination remains a realistic risk in the open kitchen environment.
+The Fettuccine all’Amatriciana and Maltagliati Al Pesto are both strong choices.
+Gluten-free pasta is available on explicit request, though cross-contamination remains a realistic risk in the open kitchen environment.

 • Location: Main hall

-• Best For: Italian food lovers and gluten-free travelers (with necessary caution)
+• Best for: Italian food lovers and gluten-free travelers who have confirmed protocols with staff

-This is the ultimate hack that separates experienced visitors from chaotic first-timers.
-Do not order your drinks at the food stalls.
-If you do, you’ll join the food queue, wait the full time, and then have to carry a tray of sloshing liquids and hot plates back to your table simultaneously.
+Ordering drinks at a food stall means joining the food queue, waiting the full time, and then carrying sloshing liquids and hot plates back to your table simultaneously.
+Do not do this.

-Instead, go directly to the central bars located in the exact middle of the hall.
+Go directly to the central bars in the exact middle of the hall.
 These are dedicated wine, beer, and cocktail counters with their own, much faster service lines.

 time out market lisbon the brutal truth cheat sheet 6

-Time Out Market Lisbon is aggressively heavy on meat, seafood, and bread.
-The official FAQ page acknowledges that dietary options exist but offers absolutely no specifics.
-Here is the actual, on-the-ground map for navigating dietary restrictions.
+Time Out Market Lisbon is heavy on meat, seafood, and bread.
+Travelers researching vegan in Portugal more broadly will find the options at the market representative of the city’s wider strengths and gaps.
+The official FAQ acknowledges that dietary options exist but offers no specifics.
+Here is the actual on-the-ground breakdown.

 Dietary Need Best Option What to Order